 Dog Bite Lawyer In Columbia, SC

-At The Jeffcoat Law Firm, our compassionate South Carolina Dog attack lawyer has successfully handled claims on behalf of victims who have suffered terrible injuries from dog bites and attacks.
-We are well-versed in state-specific legislation enacted to protect the rights of individuals harmed by animal attacks.
-Under current South Carolina law, the animal’s owner can be held legally responsible for bite injuries even if the dog has never bitten before, or exhibited dangerous behavior.
-Other states have a one bite rule, but not here.
+We understand the state-specific laws here in SC that are in place to protect the rights of individuals harmed by dog bites and animal attacks.
+Under current South Carolina law, the animal’s owner can be held liable for dog bite injuries even if the dog has never previously bitten someone or exhibited dangerous behavior.
+Other states have a “one bite rule,” but not South Carolina.

-If you or a loved one was harmed in a dog or animal attack, and were lawfully in the place where the incident occurred, there is a good chance that the animal’s keeper or owner will be forced to pay for related medical bills, future treatments, lost income, plus monetary damages for your pain and emotional suffering.
+If you or a loved one was harmed in a dog bite or animal attack and were lawfully in the place where the incident occurred, there is a good chance the animal’s keeper or owner will need to compensate you for things like medical bills, future medical treatments, loss of income, and your pain and emotional suffering.

-If the dog owner does not immediately accept responsibility for what has happened, we encourage you to contact our office as soon as possible.
-You may be in for a long battle just to be fairly compensated for financial losses to which you’re rightfully entitled.
-We have been through these battles before, and would be glad to assist you during this confusing and traumatic time.
+Even if the dog owner accepts responsibility for what has happened, contacting our office as soon as possible to speak with an experienced Columbia animal attack lawyer may help you get compensated and avoid making mistakes along the way.
+You may be in for a long battle to be fairly compensated for financial losses to which you’re rightfully entitled.
+We have been through these battles before and are here to help.

-Our attorneys are renowned for aggressively pursuing maximum damages and have secured substantial compensation in dog attack cases in South Carolina.
+Our team of dog bite attorneys are known for aggressively pursuing strong compensation in dog attack cases throughout South Carolina.

-We have seen the types of life-altering wounds suffered by dog attack victims, injuries that can lead to permanent scarring and life-long disabilities.
-Our legal team understands the urgency of these cases and work attentively to help dog bite victims recover an insurance settlement or court award for their losses within the shortest time frame possible.
+We have seen the types of life-altering wounds suffered by dog attack victims, injuries that can lead to permanent scarring, and life-long disabilities.
+Our legal team understands the urgency of these cases and works tirelessly to help dog bite victims recover what they are owed.

 Alarming Dog Attack Statistics